 Zoom/Google Hangout Meetings: When students elect to complete a semester abroad or travel home to countries outside the US, MCC advisors are available to video chat with students through Zoom or Google Hangout.
 It is important for students to remain in contact with the Department and receive quality advising even when traveling internationally.

-The MCC Peer Mentor Program promotes student involvement and retention by connecting new students to student mentors, who offer valuable departmental and university information.
+Peer Mentors: The MCC Peer Mentor Program promotes student involvement and retention by connecting new students to student mentors, who offer valuable departmental and university information.
 Trained and supervised by academic advisors, peer mentors are able to assist new students in finding accurate registration and advisement information.
 They serve as Teaching Assistants in New Student Seminar, hold weekly mentoring office hours, assist in organizing departmental programming, and represent MCC at admissions and recruitment events.
 For more information about the Peer Mentor Program, please contact Ivan Makar.

 Advisors cannot clear students over the phone or via email under any circumstances.